folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 If you want to build without Elasticsearch, do the following: cd platform-core
  - Remove @folio/inventory-es from stripes.config.js
- - Remove mod-search and folio_inventory-es entries from install.json
+ - Remove mod-search, folio_search and folio_inventory-es entries from install.json
- - Remove mod-search from okapi-install.json
+ - Remove mod-search and folio_inventory-es from okapi-install.json
- - Remove folio_inventory-es from stripes-install.json
+ - Remove folio_inventory-es and folio_search from stripes-install.json
- - Remove @folio/inventory-es from package.json
+ - Remove @folio/inventory-es and @folio/search from package.json

 mod-pubsub is the Folio module which implements a message queue.
 It needs to connect to the message broker Kafka which we installed above using docker-compose.
 You have to set the env params KAFKA_HOST and OKAPI_URL of mod-pubsub, so it can connect.
 You can do this like this: